Américo Gallego

-Playing career
+Playing career and Information

+Gallego said he was taken to Rosario, Santa Fe, Argentina at the age of 5 and played for Club Alianza Sport as a child.
+He made his debut with Newell's Old Boys at the age of 14.

-As a player, Gallego debuted in the Argentine league in 1974 as a midfielder for Newell's Old Boys.
+As the age of 19, Gallego debuted in the Argentine league in 1974 as a midfielder for Newell's Old Boys.
 After a rookie season in which he saw little action, he quickly made a name for himself and was given a starting spot and regular playing time during the 1975 season.
 Gallego played for Argentina at the 1975 Pan American Games.
 After being part of the Argentina national team that won the 1978 FIFA World Cup, Gallego stayed on at Newell's for three more years before being transferred to one of the two biggest teams in his country: River Plate.

 Gallego played at River until the end of his career.
 He played for the "Millonarios" for seven years before retiring at the conclusion of the 1987/88 season.
 He is hailed as a legend at River, as he was the captain during the team's achieving their first Copa Libertadores, Intercontinental Cup and Copa Interamericana's in their rich history.

 Nicknamed "El Tolo," Gallego's career ended with a total of 440 Argentine league appearances and 35 goals in a span of 14 years.